Terminus-Project/Terminus-Bot/README.md

 * `^U` - Delete line
 * `^Y` - Paste buffer (from `^W` or `^U`)

+### Base

+Convert a number from one numeric base to another.

+Commands:

+* BASE - Convert a number from the specified base to another specified base.
+* HEX - Convert a number between decimal and hexadecimal.

 ### Battle

 Facilitate PRNG-based role-play battle games.
 No turn-based enforcement is done,